BeChris100/osintgram4j/docs/RemovedFeatures.md

 see two other files, named `unused0.txt` and `unused2.txt`, even though the Unused 0 might have no leads there.
 You might want to embrace first before diving into it.

+### Native Shell
+As a way of making the best out of the Shell, which include handling specific keys, like Left Arrow and Right Arrow, it was removed due to complexities of the `ncurses` library.
+I wanted it, but given the fact that ChatGPT wrote it, and me, not knowing, how to fix specific bugs, I had to remove it in favor of the standard `Scanner` class, which is poorly made.
+Maybe in the future, I might revisit it.